MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/lists-sync-policies.md

 ### Prevent Lists sync from running on this device

-By default, Lists sync is turned on for users of Microsoft Lists which allows users to access and edit their lists even when offline.
+By default, Lists sync is turned on for users of Microsoft Lists, which allows users to access and edit their lists even when offline.
 If you enable this policy, Lists sync will be blocked from running on the device.

 Prevent Lists sync from running on the device: